purpleidea/flabbergast/README.md

 ## Miscellaneous
 The Flabbergast langauge would not be possible without the help of [Kyle](https://github.com/edrac) and Jonathan.

-The logo is the worst symbolic representation of inside-out lookup.
+The logo is the worst symbolic representation of contextual lookup, previously called inside-out lookup.